Guide to WeWeb: Features, Pros, Cons, and Best Use Cases (2026)

 How secure is WeWeb?

-WeWeb follows industry security standards (HTTPS, role-based access, SSO support).
-Security of data storage depends on your chosen backend.
+WeWeb follows industry security standards (HTTPS, role-based access, 30+ SSO providers).
+Security of data storage depends on your chosen backend and how you configure it.

 What is the cost of a WeWeb project?